Koverse/documentation/docs/source/dev/analytics/pyspark_transform.rst

   sqlContext: sqlContext
  }

+Note that the keys of the inputRdds and inputDataFrames dicts will be the names of the input dataset parameters you specify in the description.yaml file described below.
+This allows transforms to identify specific input datasets by name.
+Also note that if a user selects multiple datasets for one input parameter those datasets will be unioned together.

 Each PySpark Transform also requires a description.yaml file in which we'll name our Transform and declare parameters required to configure the Transform at run time.
 The list of properties that should be filled out in all Transforms is as follows::

  id: string - a unique identifier like 'my-pyspark-transform'